codebuddyinterview/node/readme.md

 # Note
 Run `npm run test` to run the test cases.
-All test cases should be pass in your final submit otherwise the task is considered as incomplete.
+All test cases should pass in your final submit otherwise the task is considered as incomplete.

 # Tasks
 1. `npm run seeder` creates 100 users and 2 posts per user.
 Find out why this is not working, fix the seeder and seed data.